Garrafao/WUGs/durel_system/upload_formats/README.md

 	<lemma>\t<pos>\t<date>\t<grouping>\t<identifier>\t<description>\t<context>\t<indexes_target_token>\t<indexes_target_sentence>\n

 The CSV files should include one empty line at the end (this is the standard in general).
-You can find examples `uses/`.
+Each CSV file must contain only the uses of one word.
+You can find examples under `test_uug/uses/`.

 Find information on the individual fields below: